 CURRENT STATUS OF PROGRAMS/SERVICES

 - Modified – program/service is currently running with changes

-- On Hold / Closed – program/service is not yet running
+- On Hold / Temporarily Closed – program/service is not running at this time

 - Cancelled – program/service will not be running in 2020